 About Max Recovery

 Max Recovery Australia engages primarily in purchasing claims from financial institutions, where Debtors are subject to an insolvency in Australia (Part IV, IX or X under the Bankruptcy Act 1966).
 As the Assignee of the creditor for these debts, the primary business activity is the administration of the purchased claims.
-Max Recovery has engaged servicer firms – “Insolvency Management Services,” “Kessler Financial Services Australia” and “Collection House”– to manage communications with debtors and trustees, and they can be reached using the contact details below.
+Max Recovery has engaged servicer firms – “Insolvency Management Services,” “Bravure” and “Collection House”– to manage communications with debtors and trustees, and they can be reached using the contact details below.

 Notification under the Privacy (Credit Reporting) Code 2014 (Cth)